 It is the intention of the board of directors that district staff not stigmatize students whose parents or guardians are sex offenders while taking necessary steps to safeguard the school community and comply with state law.
-Each school's administration should establish procedures so attention is not drawn to the accommodations necessary for registered sex offender parents or guardians.
+The district shall establish procedures so attention is not drawn to the accommodations necessary for registered sex offender parents or guardians.